Nicholas of Japan: Veneration

 Nicholas was the first saint of the Japanese Orthodox Church.
 After his death, his body was buried in Tokyo Metropolitan Yanaka Cemetery, near Ueno.
 In 1970, he was canonized as 'Equal-to-the-Apostles, Archbishop of Japan, St Nicholas'.
-His feast day is 3 February (Old-style), 16 February (New-style).
+His feast day is 3 February (New Calendar), 16 February (Old Calendar).
 The Russian Orthodox Church and the Japanese Orthodox Church celebrate this feast nationwide on the old-style date.

 There is a church which commemorates him in Maebashi, Gunma, built in 1974.
 There is also an Eastern Orthodox Church dedicated to Saint Nicholas of Japan in Moscow.